translationalneuromodeling/tapas/sem/README.md

 ## Python package

-This toolbox can be installed as python package.
-Although no inference algorithm is currently implemented, it can be potentially used in combination with packages implementing maximum likelihood estimators or the Metropolis-Hasting algorithm.
+This toolbox can be installed as a python package.
+Although no inference algorithm is currently implemented, it can be used in combination with packages implementing maximum likelihood estimators or the Metropolis-Hasting algorithm.
 After installation it can be imported as
 ~~~~